 12 Months: Five 4-day On-site Modules / One 2 - day Distance Learning Module / One 3-day Field Observation Module / Mentoring & Supervision - CEU Requirement to Maintain Certification

-The professional certification track is open to coaches, educators, mental health professionals and other qualified individuals wanting to pursue or enhance a career in equine and interspecies experiential learning and psychotherapy.
+The professional certification is open to coaches, educators, mental health professionals and other qualified individuals wanting to pursue or enhance a career in animal/equine and inter-species assisted self development and psychotherapy.

 Cost of the course: $9,000 USD

 $1,000 non-refundable deposit, transferable (for up to 12 months), due upon acceptance into the ROOTS Training Course.
 Students will be sent a link to pay the deposit upon acceptance.

 Limited Scholarships are available - click to request an application.

 International Student Rate available - click to inquire for details.